AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-preview-4.md

 The Daily Digest delivery option is now available in&nbsp;the "Action Needed" area of your Notifications settings.

-For more information, see [Activate or deactivate your own event notifications](../../../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md).
+For more information, see [Modify your own email notifications](../../../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md).

 Remember to update the email address associated with your account to be able to test this functionality.
 This is required because the Preview Sandbox clears the email addresses on all users.